Collaborative robot, Industrial robot, Baxter robot, Sawyer robot cons, pros and uses

 Baxter robot disadvantages

-Baxter has some limitations in that it is not as fast or precise as existing factory robots, it can’t do heavy lifting, It’s more adept at the human than the superhuman, Baxter robot could be used to fill new roles so that the tasks could be automated relatively cheaply, Baxter takes away some low-paying and boring jobs.
+Baxter has some limitations in that it is not as fast or precise as existing factory robots, it can’t do heavy lifting, and It’s more adept at the human than the superhuman, Baxter robot could be used to fill new roles so that the tasks could be automated relatively cheaply, Baxter takes away some low-paying and boring jobs.

 Sawyer robot advantages

-Sawyer has a small compact footprint, long reach, With 7 degrees of freedom and a 1260 mm maximum reach, 4 kg payload and 0.1 mm task repeatability, it is shipping globally to manufacturers in all industries, Sawyer fits into a variety of work cells, even ones already designed for people, It can maneuver into tight spaces, and around fixtures and doors, much like the human arm.
+Sawyer has a small compact footprint, and long reach, With 7 degrees of freedom and a 1260 mm maximum reach, 4 kg payload and 0.1 mm task repeatability, it is shipping globally to manufacturers in all industries, Sawyer fits into a variety of work cells, even ones already designed for people, It can maneuver into tight spaces, and around fixtures and doors, much like the human arm.

 Sawyer has an embedded Cognex Vision System in its arm that helps the Robot Positioning System and other complex vision, It can seamlessly integrate an external camera in minutes to leverage in-house systems, Built-in force sensing capabilities allow it to make adaptive decisions as tasks run, enabling Sawyer to work precisely (+/- .1 mm), while operating safely next to people.